-(1) We have three parcels of land as of December 31, 2018.
+(1) We have three parcels of land as of December 31, 2019.
 These parcels are located adjacent to properties securing the Prestige Healthcare mortgage loan and are managed by Prestige.

 Credit Strength.
 We measure our credit strength both in terms of leverage ratios and coverage ratios.
 Our leverage ratios include debt to gross asset value and debt to market capitalization.
 The leverage ratios indicate how much of our consolidated balance sheet capitalization is related to long-term obligations.
 Our coverage ratios include interest coverage ratio and fixed charge coverage ratio.
 The coverage ratios indicate our ability to service interest and fixed charges (interest).
 The coverage ratios are based on earnings before interest, taxes, depreciation and amortization for real estate ("EBITDAre") as defined by National Association of Real Estate Investment Trusts ("NAREIT").
-EBITDAre is calculated as net income available to common stockholders (computed in accordance with GAAP) excluding (i) interest expense, (ii) income tax expense, (iii) real estate depreciation and amortization, (iv) impairment write-downs of depreciable real estate, (v) gains or losses on the sale of depreciable real estate, and (vi) adjustments for unconsolidated partnerships and joint ventures.
+EBITDAre is calculated as net income (computed in accordance with GAAP) excluding (i) interest expense, (ii) income tax expense, (iii) real estate depreciable real estate, and (vi) adjustments for unconsolidated partnerships and joint ventures.
+Adjusted EBITDAre is calculated as EBITDAre adjusted for non-recurring items.
 Leverage ratios and coverage ratios are widely used by investors, analysts and rating agencies in the valuation, comparison, rating and investment recommendations of companies.
-The following table reflects the recent historical trends for our credit strength measures:

-Balance Sheet Metrics
+The following table reflects the recent historical trends for our credit strength measures: Balance Sheet Metrics

-Year Ended Q uarter Ended 12/31/18 12/31/18 9/30/18 6/30/18 3/31/18 12/31/17 Debt to gross asset value 35.2 % 35.2 % (1) 36.4 % 36.1 % (4) 38.3 % (6) 37.6 % Debt to market capitalization ratio 28.1 % 28.1 % (2) 27.7 % 27.8 % (5) 31.4 % (7) 27.9 % Interest coverage ratio (8) 4.8 x 5.2 x (3) 4.8 x 4.7 x 4.7 x 4.8 x Fixed charge coverage ratio (8) 4.8 x 5.2 x (3) 4.8 x 4.7 x 4.7 x 4.8 x
+Year Ended Qu arter Ended 12/31/19 12/31/19 9/30/19 6/30/19 3/31/19 12/31/18 Debt to gross asset value 37.2 % 37.2 % (1) 36.8 % 36.8 % (4) 37.1 % (5) 35.2 % Debt to market capitalization ratio 28.0 % 28.0 % (2) 25.1 % (3) 27.1 % 27.1 % (3) 28.1 % Interest coverage ratio (7) 4.9 x 4.9 x 4.9 x 4.8 x 4.9 x (6) 5.2 x Fixed charge coverage ratio (7) 4.9 x 4.9 x 4.9 x 4.8 x 4.9 x (6) 5.2 x

-(1) Decreased due to decrease in outstanding debt partially offset by decrease in gross asset value.
+(1) Increased due to increase in outstanding debt partially offset by increase in gross asset value.
+The increase in asset value was primarily due to acquisitions, developments and capital improvement funding partially offset by property sales.

-(2) Increased due to decrease in market capitalization, partially offset by decrease in outstanding debt.
+(2) Increased due to decrease in market capitalization and increase in outstanding debt.